VeriorPies/MineCloud/minecloud_configuration_packages/Minecraft/README.md

  - This is handy when we want to spin up a new server using an old server backup.

 ## Managing the Server after Deployment
-Please refer to the "Managing the Server after Deployment" section in the main [README.md](../../README.md#managing-the-server-after-deployment).
+Please refer to the "Managing the Server after Deployment" section in the main [README.md](../../README.md#managing-the-server-after-deployment) for server management basic.

 ### Changing the Java version
 Some mods might work better with specific Java versions.